-APPL2 (Adaptor Protein, Phosphotyrosine Interaction, PH Domain And Leucine Zipper Containing 2) is a Protein Coding gene.
-Diseases associated with APPL2 include phelan-mcdermid syndrome.
+APPL2 (Adaptor Protein, Phosphotyrosine Interacting With PH Domain And Leucine Zipper 2) is a Protein Coding gene.
+Diseases associated with APPL2 include Phelan-Mcdermid Syndrome.
 Among its related pathways are EGFR1 Signaling Pathway.
-GO annotations related to this gene include phospholipid binding.
 An important paralog of this gene is APPL1.

 UniProtKB/Swiss-Prot for APPL2 Gene